Table of contents

 5. Monitoring Environmental and Social Characteristics

-• Carbon Footprint: The total amount of greenhouse gas emissions (including carbon dioxide and
+• Carbon Footprint: The total amount of greenhouse gas emissions (including carbon dioxide and methane) generated by the companies.

 • LTA (Lost Time Accidents): The number of accidents that result in lost work time.